-In the last 11 years, we’ve tested everything from alternate images to video, to redesigns.
+In the last 11 years, we’ve tested everything from alternate images to videos to redesigns.
 The biggest conversion driver?
 The copy (words on the page).

 Good copy just converts like crazy.

-But if the copy is such a big driver surely readability of that copy should be important too.
+But if the copy is such a big driver surely readability should be important too.
 It is.
 I’m a huge fan of pages with large type and good spacing.

 Large font size = more readable = higher conversion rates.

-If you’re an e-commerce with a goal of driving conversion rates please increase your font size.
+If you’re an e-commerce business with a goal of driving conversion rates please increase your font size.

 “What font size should I use to maximize conversion rates?”